Knivesuu/Project-in-Java/README.md

 capitalized,File name are in camelcase, classes and interface are in camelcase, easy scanning and extra comlumn spaces

+Sourcecode is in src; javadoc is project.impl;exejar is project.jar
 # Project-in-Java
 # Project-in-Java
 # Project-in-Java